History and Mission

 Election to the Program

-Application to the Edgar Fellows Program is by invitation only.
-Students are invited to apply based on evidence of excellent academic achievement and lively dedication to inquiry.
+All applicants to SUNY Geneseo are welcome to apply to the Edgar Fellows Program.
+Admission to the program is based on evidence of excellent academic achievement and lively dedication to inquiry.
 Over the most recent five-year period, the average high school GPA of students entering the program is 97, the average SAT Verbal/Math Score is 1470 and the average ACT score is 31.

 Edgar Fellows receive a $1000 per semester scholarship for non-tuition purposes renewable for up to eight semesters.
 To receive this award, you must be enrolled as a full-time student (minimum of 12-credits), in good academic standing, earn a minimum 3.0 GPA in each semester, and maintain a cumulative GPA of 3.4.